jlipps/triager/README.md

 =======

 A server that automatically assigns team members to new issues for them to address or triage.
+Triager also allows select users to label, close and reopen issues.
 Currently, it works with GitHub.
 It should work regardless of whether a repo or set of repos is private or public.
 This project is currently running for [Appium](https://appium.io) as a way to make sure bug reports don't slip through the cracks.
 It's also a sort of Node + ES6/ES7